matt-friend/uni_revision/fprog_rn.md

 Right :: b -> Either a b
 ```

-Together with Bool and Day, we hav introduced Either Bool Day which is a type with 9 values.
+Together with Bool and Day, we have  introduced Either Bool Day which is a type with 9 values.
 They ar ethe following:

 ```haskell
 Left True :: Either Bool Day